Who can use this feature?

 |---|---|

-| workspace-list | List all workspaces in the organization |
+| workspace-list | Returns all workspaces in the org; hierarchy is Tenant → Workspaces → Teams → Users |

-| workspace-list-users | List users in a specific workspace |
+| workspace-list-users | Returns users in a workspace, or all org users if no workspace ID is specified |

-| workspace-add-users | Add users to a workspace |
+| workspace-add-users | Adds users to a workspace; already-members are silently skipped |

-| workspace-remove-users | Remove users from a workspace |
+| workspace-remove-users | Removes users from a workspace; other memberships unaffected |

-| workspace-remove-users-all | Remove users from all workspaces |
+| workspace-remove-users-all | Removes users from every workspace in the org; team memberships unaffected |

 Teams